pkp/pkp-docs/dev/documentation/en/architecture-database.md

 ## QueryBuilder

-We use `QueryBuilder`s to construct complex queries. `QueryBuilder`s extend [Laravel's QueryBuilder](https://laravel.com/docs/5.5/queries) and provide an expressive API for fetching records of an [Entity](./architecture-entities).
+A query builder should be used to construct complex queries.
+Query builders extend [Laravel's query builder](https://laravel.com/docs/5.5/queries) and provide an expressive API for fetching records of an [Entity](./architecture-entities).

 For example, the `SubmissionQueryBuilder` can be used to retrieve submissions based on several filter parameters.